 Among the ingredients of penne alla Vodka we can find tomato and cream, a combination that is really difficult to appreciate in Italy because the acidity of the tomato does not mix so well with the flavor and texture of the cream, with which it binds very little.
 The role of Vodka, in fact, would also be an emulsifier, helpful to better aggregate everything.

 Vodka is the second reason why this dish has lost the favor of the masses in Italy.
-An Italian course based on an ingredient that is not Italian has lost from the beginning, especially today that the attention to local and seasonal ingredients in dishes has become so obsessive.
+An Italian course based on an ingredient that is not Italian has lost from the beginning, especially today when the attention to local and seasonal ingredients like fruit and vegetables in dishes has become so obsessive.

 Penne alla Vodka: viral in America, but not in Italy